rupikaranjan/Bitcoin_Arbitrage_Analysis/README.md

 # Bitcoin_Arbitrage_Analysis
-This Application collects , prepare and analyze Bitcoin coin data across two exchanges (Bitstamp and Coinbase) and tells if there are any arnitrage opportunities fot it.
+This Application collects , prepare and analyze Bitcoin coin data across two exchanges (Bitstamp and Coinbase) and tells if there are any arbitrage opportunities fot it.

 ---